MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab06a-ACSS_One_Day.md

 ---
 lab:
-    title: '06a - Overview of prerequisites for deployment of Azure Center for SAP solutions (ACSS)'
+  title: 06a - Overview of prerequisites for deployment of Azure Center for SAP solutions
+    (ACSS)
-    module: 'Design and implement an infrastructure to support SAP workloads on Azure'
+  module: Design and implement an infrastructure to support SAP workloads on Azure
+  description: 'Estimated Time: 100 minutes'
+  duration: 100 minutes
+  level: 500
+  islab: true
+  primarytopics:
+  - Azure
 ---

 # AZ 1006 Module: Design and implement an infrastructure to support SAP workloads on Azure